reddevill007/System-Design-Simplified/README.md

 If someone else already updated that book, the library says:

-> “Sorry, you can't save your changes.
+> “Sorry, you can’t save your changes.
 Try again.”

 ---